dzaporozhets/microprojectapp/INSTALL.md

 This will run the application in the development mode.

+### 3. ENV variables

+The rails app requires at least 2 secret keys to run: `RAILS_MASTER_KEY` and `SECRET_KEY_BASE`.

+There are 2 ways to handle it:

+1. Manually set all ENV variables.
+Probably the easiest option.
+    You can run `bin/generate-env-vars` to get a list of generated keys you can than export in your environment.

+2. Run the script to generate all necessary secrets into `config/credentials.yml.enc`

+    ```sh
+    rails setup:credentials_and_db_encryption
+    ```

+    Then export `RAILS_MASTER_KEY` that will allow the app to read from `config/credentials.yml.enc` and pick other variables from there.

-### 3. Production environment
+### 4. Production environment

-For production environment make sure to follow next steps:
+For production environment make sure to do next:

 1. Set `RAILS_ENV` variable to `production`.
-2. Set `SECRET_KEY_BASE` with your secret key.
-You can generate one with `bin/rails secret`.
-3. Rails production environment requires https by default.
+2. Rails production environment requires https by default.
 Use web server like Nginx or Apache in front of your application.
 See sample nginx config example below.

 #### Nginx